 B-405-3: When Fingerprinting Is Needed

-If multiple names come up in a CCH search, the VR counselor can use the CCH results only if:

-the customer can verify the details of the CCH;

-the VR counselor can verify that the customer is the correct individual based on the photograph that accompanies the results;

-the VR counselor can identify the customer by any unique distinguishing marks or tattoos; or

-the VR counselor can identify the customer through alternative forms of identification, such as a Texas photo ID number or Social Security number displayed on the CCH.

-Fingerprinting

-If verification cannot be made through the means listed above, the VR counselor contacts the State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools, to obtain a fingerprint-based CCH at VR's expense.
+If a name-based CCH search reveals any result, to clear any possible misidentification, the VR counselor contacts the state office points of contact to obtain a fingerprint-based CCH search at VR's expense.
 Alternatively, the customer may go to the Texas Department of Public Safety independently to obtain a fingerprint-based CCH; however, VR will not pay for this cost.

 If a customer reports to be from another state in the United States, a fingerprint-based CCH is recommended.